prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 Additionally, I tried different time ranges and number of series, but as expected I kept seeing a maximum of 50MB in allocations for Prometheus and nothing really visible for Thanos.
+This proves that our remote read uses **constant memory per request no matter how many samples you ask for**.
+Allocated memory per request is also drastically less influenced by the cardinality of the data, so number of series fetched like it used to be.

-This proves that our remote read uses **constant memory per request** allowing straightforward capacity planning against user traffic, with help of the concurrency limit.
+This allowing easier capacity planning against user traffic, with help of the concurrency limit.

 ### CPU